Work

 A foundation that flexes by age

-The multi-level theming shipped: one token system flexing across platform, age group, and light or dark.
-The restructured token architecture and the Figma variables were delivered, the first tokenised components were built and handed to development, and the migration path kept the live platforms running while the new language rolled in.
+The multi-level theming shipped: one token system flexing by theme, audience, mode, and breakpoint.
+The restructured token architecture and the Figma variables were delivered, the first tokenised components were built and handed to development, and the migration path kept the live products running while the new language rolled in.
 The engagement was ongoing from there.

 The point was a foundation that could carry the new visual language across every age Infinitas serves, from one source, instead of a pile of themes that drift apart.
 Set that up right and the brand can keep changing its face without the system losing its head.